Preparing Your Quilt for Longarming

 Preparing Your Quilt Back-

-- Backing should be a minimum of 6” longer and wider then the length and width of your quilt top.
-The extra length allows me to attach your backing to the bars on my longarm, as well as any shrinking that might happen quilting process.
-The extra width allows me to properly clamp and secure the sides as well as test the tension.
+- Standard quilting cotton and flannel backings must be a minimum of 6” longer and wider then the length and width of your quilt top.
+The extra length is used to attach your backing to the bars on the longarm, as well as any shrinking that might happen during the quilting process.
+The extra width allows for proper side clamping to secure the sides as well as test the tension.
 (Shrinking- Think of a magazine lying flat on the table, with all the edges nicely aligned.
 Now pick it up, holding the bound edge in your palms and roll to the opposite side.
 How well does that edge align now?
 This is similar to what happens in the quilting process.)

 - For pieced backings, remove selvages, use a 1/2 – 1” seam allowance and press your seam open to minimize bulk along the seam.
-(Selvages shrink unevenly when washed and can cause puckering along the seam.)
+(Selvages shrink unevenly when washed and can cause puckering along the seam.
+No pieced minkee will be accepted.)

 - Consider pre-washing Batik quilt backs as the dyes if not properly treated can run into the other fabrics in the quilt when washed.
 In addition batik fabrics, high thread count and excess residue (dyes and waxes) can often make it difficult for your me to achieve perfect tension and stitches.
 Washing can make it easier.